Lightstreamer/utility-ThreadPool-ios/README.md

 ```

 With long operations you can also check in advance if a it is going to succeed
-or not (that is: to know if the limit has been reached or not):
+or not (that is, to know if the limit has been reached or not):

 ```objective-c
 [[LSURLDispatcher sharedDispatcher] setMaxLongRunningRequestsPerEndPoint:2];